yc930401/fruits_classification/README.md

 For JJ's ML project

 ## Introduction
 Some fruits look very similar and very difficult to distinguish, e.g. lemon, orange, tangerine and grapefruit.
-In this project, I build several fruit classifiers using CNN, KNN, Inception V3 and SVM. </br>
+In this project, I build several fruit classifiers using CNN, KNN, Inception V3 and Naive Bayes. </br>
 ![fruits](/fruits.png)

 ## Methodology